 support may be all a child needs.
 In other cases, medicines and family therapy are

-and assessed regularly.
+medicine is prescribed.
 If family therapy is recommended, it's important to keep all

 appointments for the length of therapy suggested.

 Special laws will allow reasonable school accommodations for their needs if your child's

 mental health problems directly interfere with school performance.
 These protective

 laws fall under the Americans with Disabilities Act (ADA) and Section 504 of the Civil